ZopaPublic/react-components/CONTRIBUTING.md

 | **Publish**           | Publish the release.                                                                                                            |
 | **Notify**            | Notify of new releases or errors.                                                                                               |

-Additionally we use the following packages:
+Additionally, we use the following packages:

 | Package                       | Description                                                                                                                                                                         |
 | ----------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |